-Hakata traces its trading history back some 2000 years, which continues today with visitors from Seoul and Shanghai.
-Among Japanese, the city is famed for its 'Hakata bijin' (beautiful women), SoftBank Hawks baseball team and hearty Hakata ramen.
+Hakata traces its trading history back some 2000 years, and this tradition continues today with visitors from Seoul and Shanghai.
+Among Japanese the city is famed for its SoftBank Hawks baseball team and hearty Hakata ramen.

 Fukuoka's welcoming feel makes it a great gateway to Kyūshū, and warm weather and contemporary attractions – art, architecture, shopping and cuisine – make it a good base for regional excursions.